learn-co-curriculum/rails-form_tag-readme/README.md

 </form>
 ```

 If you refresh the page you will see that not only is the error fixed, but the elements are now also being printed out on the page!
-Running the specs you will see that our spec is now passing, so our form is working, however this might be one of the ugliest Rails forms I've ever seen, so let's do some re-factoring.
+Running the specs you will see that our spec is now passing, so our form is working.
+However, this might be one of the ugliest Rails forms I've ever seen, so let's do some re-factoring.

 ## Using form helpers